EqualExperts/secure-delivery-playbook/practices.md

 **Automate production vulnerability scanning**

-It’s beneficial to automatically review your public-facing product for deviations from security best practice.
+It's beneficial to automatically review your public-facing product for deviations from security best practice.
 For example, TLS and other web security best practices are published and updated regularly by reputable organisations.
 Automatically scanning your public-facing site allows you to ensure that you are continually up-to-date with the latest practices.
 It also highlights issues that can easily go unnoticed, such as certificates that are due to expire soon.

 This type of scanning is important because the infrastructure that hosts or exposes your product, such as Apigee, Akamai or AWS ELBs, may not have been included in your pipeline security scanning.